Financial Aid is available to students in several forms.

 The ASU Local Government Alumni Association annually offers several scholarships to a graduate student seeking a career in local government.
 The scholarship is awarded at the annual meeting of the Association that is held in Boone in the Fall.

 The North Carolina City and County Management Association provides a scholarship to a graduate student in the MPA program who is pursuing a career in local government management.
 The award is announced at the annual meeting of the ASU Local Government Alumni Association in the Fall.
-Additionally, the NCCCMA Scholarship recipient is recognized at the Annual Meeting of the NC City County Management Association that is held each year in February in Chapel Hill.
+Additionally, the NCCCMA Scholarship recipient is recognized at the Annual Meeting of the NC City County Management Association that is held each year in February in Winston-Salem.

 Applications for the scholarships are available through the MPA office early in the Fall semester.